kinow/pccora/README.rst

 Obtaining Data
 --------------

-There are datasets available at the `CEDA website http://catalogue.ceda.ac.uk/` (Centre for Environmental Data Archival), however, access is restricted.
+There are datasets available at the `CEDA website
+<http://catalogue.ceda.ac.uk/>`_ (Centre for Environmental Data Archival),
+however, access is restricted.

-`NOAA's ESRL http://www.esrl.noaa.gov` (Earth System Research Laboratory) has an FTP server with some data in the the old PC-CORA sounding data format.
+`NOAA's ESRL <http://www.esrl.noaa.gov>`_ (Earth System Research Laboratory) has an FTP server with some data in the the old PC-CORA sounding data format.
 Just search for FTP for instructions on how to access the Physical Sciences Division FTP server.
-Some valid files can be found at `/psd3/cruises/AERO_1999/RHB/balloon/Raw` (checked on 2016-01-17).
+Some valid files can be found at `/psd3/cruises/AERO_1999/RHB/balloon/Raw` (accessed 2016-01-17).

 Requirements
 ------------

-Python 2 or Python 3, and the `construct library https://github.com/construct/construct`.
+Python 3.6 or superior, and the `construct library
+<https://github.com/construct/construct>`_ are the minimum requirements.

 Installation
 ------------

     pip install pccora

 Or, to use the bleeding edge version, git clone this repository, and have a look at the scripts folders for an example how to use the module from within a local folder.
 You may have to uninstall the pip module first.

+    python setup.py install

-The PYPI URL is https://pypi.python.org/pypi/pccora.
+The PYPI URL is `<https://pypi.python.org/pypi/pccora>`_.

 License
 -------